|

 NOTES: This is one of the four "lost" Charlie

-of "lost" Charlie Chan film scripts.
+be viewed at our collection of "lost" Charlie Chan films.
 The novel, Behind That Curtain, upon which this film was based was originally published as a serial in The Saturday Evening Post between March 31 and May 5, 1928.
-Fox also produced

-a film based on the same source entitled Behind That Curtain, in 1929, which was directed by Irving Cummings.
-The
+Fox also produced a film based on the same source entitled Behind That Curtain, in 1929, which was directed by Irving

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American